ray-project/ray/doc/source/tune/tutorials/tune-output.rst

 A Guide To Logging & Outputs in Tune
 ====================================

-Tune by default will log results for Tensorboard, CSV, and JSON formats.
+Tune by default will log results for TensorBoard, CSV, and JSON formats.
 If you need to log something lower level like model weights or gradients, see :ref:`Trainable Logging <trainable-logging>`.
 You can learn more about logging and customizations here: :ref:`loggers-docstring`.